 1. No acid-base bonding

 3. High tensile strength

 5. Less fluoride release

-The biggest risk is a BPA (Bisphenol A) which can happen because of the sealant as there are some materials present in the sealant which can cause BPA when comes into the contact of saliva.
+The biggest risk is a BPA (Bisphenol A) which can happen because of the sealant as there are some materials present in the sealant that can cause BPA when comes into contact with saliva.
 So, it is very important to get all the information about the sealant from the dentist.

-Contact Best dentist in Modesto CA for applying the sealant at very affordable rates.
+Contact the Best dentist in Modesto CA for applying the sealant at very affordable rates.